Angus Glover: South East Melbourne Phoenix (2024–present)

 On 16 April 2024, Glover signed a two-year deal with the South East Melbourne Phoenix.
 In 34 games during the 2024–25 NBL season, he averaged 10.1 points, 2.7 rebounds and 2.3 assists per game.

 Glover was originally slated to join the Taranaki Airs for the 2025 New Zealand NBL season and then attempted to sign with Riesen Ludwigsburg of the Basketball Bundesliga.
 After returning to Australia due to a reported failed medical, he joined the Ringwood Hawks for the 2025 NBL1 South season.

 On 18 October 2025, Glover scored a career-high 26 points in the Phoenix's 116–76 win over the Illawarra Hawks.
+For the 2025–26 NBL season, he was named the NBL Best Sixth Man and averaged a career-high 10.4 points per game.

+In May 2026, Glover joined the Kilsyth Cobras for the rest of the 2026 NBL1 South season.

 National team career

 Glover played for Australian national junior teams between 2014 and 2016.
 He won silver at the 2016 FIBA Oceania Under-18 Championship in Fiji.
 He debuted for the Australian Boomers during the FIBA Asia Cup 2021 Qualifiers.

 In April 2025, Glover was named in the Boomers squad for a trans-Tasman series against New Zealand in May.
 In July 2025, he was named in the Boomers squad in the lead up to the 2025 FIBA Asia Cup in Saudi Arabia.
 A shoulder injury saw him miss the final Asia Cup squad.

 In October 2025, Glover was named in the Boomers squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In June 2026, he was named in the squad for two more Asian qualifiers in Perth in July.
+In August 2026, he was named in the squad for two more Asian qualifiers.